opentargets-archive/library-beam/gcp-persistent-disk/README.md

 > curl -X GET "http://$HOST.$HOST.il4.europe-west1.lb.open-targets-library.internal:9200/_cat/nodes?v&s=name"
 > curl -X GET "http://$HOST.$HOST.il4.europe-west1.lb.open-targets-library.internal:9200/_cluster/health?pretty"

 The script "steps.sh" contains the steps to load the data into the ES.
+Please use this script as detailed reference.

 This is a prototype of infrastructure and the aim is builing a list of commands to run.